After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 The well-executed Italian roast has a robust taste and feel that is conventionally associated with “strong” coffee.

-Its aroma is something I’m conflicted about:
+Its aroma is something I’m conflicted about, however:

 Colombian coffees have a very rich and earthy flavor that is brought out really nicely in espresso.
 For me, they are some of the finest espresso coffee beans out there.

 Our favorite brand for espresso coffee beans is Lavazza Super Crema.
+What they lack in personal story, they make up for in flavor.

 The dark roast is perfect for brewing espresso and is a blend of beans from Central America, Asia, and Africa.
 It has the flavors you would expect to see in a dark roast like chocolate and nuttiness, but it also has some nice fruity aromas of apricot and berries too.
+It’s this combination of dark and fruity flavors that I love so much.

-I love that not only does the espresso taste great, but Equator Coffees also sources beans that are certified organic and Fair Trade too.
+I also love that not only does the espresso taste great, but Equator Coffees sources beans that are certified organic and Fair Trade too.

 The Jaguar Espresso works well with milk.
 So, it is the perfect choice for your daily latte or cappuccino as well, if that is your coffee preference.